English Reformation: Moderate religious reform

 In 1536, Convocation adopted the first doctrinal statement for the Church of England, the Ten Articles.
 This was followed by the Bishops' Book in 1537.
 These established a semi-Lutheran doctrine for the church.
 Justification by faith, qualified by an emphasis on good works following justification, was a core teaching.
 The traditional seven sacraments were reduced to three only—baptism, Eucharist and penance.
 Catholic teaching on praying to saints, purgatory and the use of images in worship was undermined.

 In August 1536, the same month the Ten Articles were published, Cromwell issued a set of Royal Injunctions to the clergy.
 Minor feast days were changed into normal work days, including those celebrating a church's patron saint and most feasts during harvest time (July through September).
 The rationale was partly economic as too many holidays led to a loss of productivity and were "the occasion of vice and idleness".
 In addition, Protestants considered feast days to be examples of superstition.
 Clergy were to discourage pilgrimages and instruct the people to give to the poor rather than make offerings to images.
 The clergy were also ordered to place Bibles in both English and Latin in every church for the people to read.
 This last requirement was largely ignored by the bishops for a year or more due to the lack of any authorised English translation.
 The only complete vernacular version was the Coverdale Bible finished in 1535 and based on Tyndale's earlier work.
 It lacked royal approval, however.

-Historian Diarmaid MacCulloch in his study of The Later Reformation in England, 1547–1603 argues that after 1537, "England's Reformation was characterized by its hatred of images, as Margaret Aston's work on iconoclasm and iconophobia has repeatedly and eloquently demonstrated."
+The historian Diarmaid MacCulloch in his study of The Later Reformation in England, 1547–1603 argues that after 1537, "England's Reformation was characterized by its hatred of images, as Margaret Aston's work on iconoclasm and iconophobia has repeatedly and eloquently demonstrated."
 In February 1538, the famous Rood of Grace was condemned as a mechanical fraud and destroyed at St Paul's Cross.
 In July, the statues of Our Lady of Walsingham, Our Lady of Ipswich, and other Marian images were burned at Chelsea on Cromwell's orders.
 In September, Cromwell issued a second set of royal injunctions ordering the destruction of images to which pilgrimage offerings were made, the prohibition of lighting votive candles before images of saints, and the preaching of sermons against the veneration of images and relics.
 Afterwards, the shrine and bones of Thomas Becket, considered by many to have been martyred in defence of the church's liberties, were destroyed at Canterbury Cathedral.